maginium/docs/the-basics/collections.md

 ### [Creating Collections](collections.md#creating-collections) <a href="#creating-collections" id="creating-collections" name="creating-collections"></a>

-As mentioned above, the `collect` helper returns a new `Illuminate\Support\Collection` instance for the given array.
+As mentioned above, the `collect` helper returns a new `Maginium\Framework\Support\Collection` instance for the given array.
 So, creating a collection is as simple as:

     $collection = collect([1, 2, 3]);